 Gareth couldn’t say which looked away first, but when he finally refocused on the play, he found he had missed a large part of it.
 He refocused, tried to ignore the strange chill of the young man’s eyes on him.
 He’d missed Egil investigating the plot, discovering it was conceived by the king’s own brother.
 He’d missed Egil informing the prince, who, though heartbroken over his uncle’s betrayal, promised to help Egil stop him.
 He’d missed the two of them laying a trap for the traitor.

 Already, Egil was fighting the uncle, with choreography that danced across the stage.
-The man’s acting was mediocre – Gareth didn’t believe he really captured the essence of Egil – but in this, he was masterful.
-The fight was over too soon, Egil finally defeating the uncle with magic.
+Then the fight was over too soon, Egil finally defeating the uncle with magic.
 That was another thing Gareth loved about Egil stories—the sheer impossibility of them.
 They were a break from reality, where magic didn’t exist and never had, where achieving the impossible was only ever a dream.

 And that was another thing Gareth loved about the idea of a historical Egil – good or bad as he may have been, he accomplished great things all without the assistance of magic.